Forces & Elasticity (AQA GCSE Physics): Exam Questions

 Which marker on Figure 1 shows the spring obeying Hooke's law?

-State the quantity given by the gradient of a force-extension graph.
+Name the quantity represented by the gradient of a force-extension graph.

 Write the equation linking elastic potential energy open parentheses E subscript e close parentheses, spring constant open parentheses k close parentheses and extension open parentheses e close parentheses.

-When a force is applied to the spring, the spring stretches, and the point moves along the scale.
+When a force is applied to the spring, the spring stretches, and the point moves along the scale to the maximum reading.

 Figure 1